josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Some might argue I'm missing the entire point here, by focusing so much on the present.
 Optimism isn't about the present, they might say; it's about the future!

 Forget what AI actually is _now_; the models will get better, the data centers more energy-efficient, the tokens cheaper, the mistakes rarer, the harms mitigated, and so on, until we have something that changes the world for the better; an actual benevolent technology that solves our problems, in whatever way.
-Maybe it even is, or leads to, "AGI" (actual human-level artificial intelligence; the thing “AI” used to mean before 2022).
+Maybe it even is, or leads to, AGI (actual human-level artificial intelligence; the thing AI used to mean before 2022).

 I take issue with these predictions for several reasons:

 1. While I'm sure it's true the technology and its costs will continue to improve, it's hard to see how that would mitigate most of the harms.
 Many would just as likely be _intensified_ by greater speed, efficiency, and affordability.

 2. I'm wary of predictions in general,<footnote>Anyone can predict anything.
 I predict this post will win the Pulitzer.
 There, see?</footnote> but particularly those that bear little to no resemblance to observed reality.
 Absent a clear evidential link, prediction tends to be based purely on hype and speculation, and there's a wild overabundance of both around AI.

   It seems reasonable to believe the tech will improve; I have a much harder time believing it might suddenly change into something new, develop presently impossible capabilities, or take us somewhere far distant with absolutely no clear path or connection between here and there.